alpha01/reconquista-timeline/timeline.md

 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo

 # Kingdom of Castile (1065-1230)
+- 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate
 - 05/1487-08/1487 Castilla Málaga is captured after a three month siege
 - 01/1492 Castilla Granada, the final Muslim territory in Spain is captured

 # Crown of Castile (1230-1492)

 # Catalan Counties (?-1165)
+- 1114 Catalonia Crusade led by Catalan and Pisans capture the Balearic Islands, the crusaders would abandoned the conquered territory months later

 # Kingdom of Aragon (1035-1165)
+- 1096 Aragon Huesca is captured by Pedro I
+- 1118 Aragorn Alfonso I captures the city of Zaragoze with the aid of crusaders
+- 1120 Aragon Battle of Cutanda, Aragonese victory.
+Muslims fail to recapture Zaragoza
+- 1120 Aragon Alfonso I captures the city of Calatayud
+- 1134 Aragon Alfonso I dies.
+Bequeath's the kingdoms of Aragon and Navarra to the military orders: The Temple, Hospital, and Holy Sepulcher.
+- 1136 Aragon Princess Petronila of Aragorn is born

 # Crown of Aragon (1165-1492)

-# Kingdom of Portugal
+# Kingdom of Portugal (1128-1492)
-- 1128 Portugal Battle of São Mamede, Alfonso Henriques secures Portuguese countship after defeated armies of his mother Teresa of Portugal and her lover Count Fernando Pérez de Traba
+- 1128 Portugal Battle of São Mamede, Alfonso Henriques secures Portuguese countship after defeating armies of his mother Teresa of Portugal and her lover Count Fernando Pérez de Traba
 - 07/1139 Portugal Battle of Battle of Ourique, Crushing Portuguse victory.
 Five Moorish kings slained
 - 1139-1185 Portugal Alfonso I "El Conquistador" becomes the first King of Portugal